spryker/spryker-docs/docs/scos/user/features/202108.0/cart-feature-overview/cart-notes-overview.md

   - /docs/en/cart-notes-overview
 ---

-The **Cart Notes** enable Shop administrators to include a "Notes" field on the cart page.
+The **Cart Notes** let Shop administrators include a "Notes" field on the cart page.
 Customers can add notes to a particular item or the whole cart, e.g some special instructions about how to prepare and deliver an order.

 ![Cart notes](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Shopping+Cart/Cart+Notes/cart-notes.png)